imsdu/hands-on-kafka/hands-on-java/README.md

 ## Stateless transformations - Cecilia
-- Create a topic with <key, value> =  <ID COMMIT,CONTRIBUTEUR>
+- Create a topic with [key, value] =>  [ID COMMIT,CONTRIBUTOR]
-- Create a topics related about a fix and another for the others <ID COMMIT,COMMENTAIRE>
+- Create a topics related about a fix and another for the others [ID COMMIT,COMMENT]
-- Create a topic with <key, value> =  <ID CONTRINUTOR,CONTRIBUTEUR INFO>
+- Create a topic with [key, value] =  [ID CONTRIBUTOR,CONTRIBUTOR INFO]

 ## Stateful transformations- Cecilia